 The Library Window by Margaret Oliphant, edited by Annmarie Drury (Broadview 2019).

 “Shaaban Robert’s Swahili Rubáiyát and its Reckonings,” Modern Philology 121, no. 2 (November 2023).

 “Searching for Swahili Jane,” in Close Reading a Global Novel Across Languages: Prismatic Jane Eyre, ed. by Matthew Reynolds (forthcoming with Open Book, Cambridge, UK).

 “Epic Translation and Self-Scrutiny in Imperial Britain,” in A Companion to Translation of Classical Epic, edited by Richard Armstrong and Alexandra Lianeri (forthcoming with Wiley-Blackwell).

-“The Long Timeline in Aesthetic Relations: On Working with Abdilatif Abdalla’s Sauti ya Dhiki (‘Voice of Agony’),” in Aesthetic Modes of Relating, edited by Michaela Ott, Clarissa Vierke, et al. (forthcoming with Metzler-Verlag, Stuttgart, Germany).
+“The Long Timeline in Aesthetic Relations: On Working with Abdilatif Abdalla’s Sauti ya Dhiki (‘Voice of Agony’),” in Decolonial Aesthetics II: Modes of Relating, edited by Patrick Oloko, Michaela Ott, Peter Simatei, and Clarissa Vierke.
+Metzler-Verlag, 2023.

 “Aural Community and William Barnes as Earwitness,” Victorian Poetry 56, no.4 (Winter